Skip to content

 Distributed team120-131Async-first, Slack-thread friendly

-LearnClash adds two things a plain list can’t: an answer history and a replay.
-Holiday splits you and a coworker disagreed on come back through SRS.
-The funniest disagreements then become long-running team in-jokes.
-For the full breakdown of how that compounds across player tiers, see LearnClash’s player statistics.
+A plain list can’t give you two things LearnClash can: an answer history and a replay.
+The holiday split you and a coworker fought over comes back through SRS.
+The funniest disagreements settle in as long-running team in-jokes.
+Want the full breakdown of how that compounds across player tiers?
+See LearnClash’s player statistics.

 • Pick a section that matches the room.